Phase I - Coursework

 - All coursework requirements;

-The examination process is initiated with the acceptance of the literature reviews by the student's faculty adviser.
+The examination process is initiated with meeting the qualifying exam requirement and completing all coursework requirements either previous to or during the semester of the Comprehensive Exam.
 A faculty examination committee then prepares the written examination.
 After completing the written exam, the student takes a follow-up oral examination.
 It will typically be considered unsatisfactory progress if a student has not taken the exam one year after completing coursework with no other signs of progress.
 The student has a maximum of two opportunities to pass his or her comprehensive examination.
 The student will not be allowed to continue in the doctoral program if the comprehensive examination is not passed.

 Phase III - Doctoral Dissertation

-Proposal: Upon successful completion of the Comprehensive Examination, the student in consultation with his or her adviser forms a Dissertation Committee and prepares a dissertation proposal to present to the Committee.
-The proposal typically includes: an introduction; an extensive literature review; a discussion of related theory; a proposed hypothesis/hypotheses; and a detailed methodology.
+Proposal: Upon successful completion of the Comprehensive Examination, the student in consultation with their adviser forms a Dissertation Committee and prepares a dissertation proposal to present to the Committee.
+The proposal typically includes: an introduction; an extensive literature review; a discussion of related theory; proposed research questions and/or hypotheses; and detailed methodology and methods sections.

-Doctoral Dissertation: The doctoral dissertation is a demonstration by the candidate that he or she has mastered research techniques and is able to add new knowledge on a significant question or issue.
-The Dissertation must be completed n o later than five years after passing the comprehensive examination.
+Doctoral Dissertation: The doctoral dissertation is a demonstration by the candidate that they have mastered research techniques and is able to add new knowledge on a significant question or issue.
+The Dissertation must be completed no later than five years after passing the comprehensive examination.

 Dissertation Defense: The dissertation defense is an oral defense by the candidate of the written dissertation and is conducted by the student's Doctoral Dissertation Committee.